 Must you always be right?

 Do other people upset you – particularly when they don’t do things your way?
 Try cooperation instead of confrontation; it’s better than fighting and always being “right.”
 A little give and take on both sides will reduce the strain and make you both feel more comfortable.

 A good cry can be a healthy way to bring relief to your anxiety, and it might even prevent a headache or other physical consequence.
 Take some deep breaths; they also release tension.

 Create a quiet scene.

 You can’t always get away, but you can “dream the impossible dream.”
 A quiet country scene, painted mentally or on canvas, can take you out of the turmoil of a stressful situation.
-Change the scene by reading a good book or playing beautiful music to create a sense of peace and tranquillity.
+Change the scene by reading a good book or playing music to create a sense of peace and tranquility.

 Although you can use drugs to relieve stress temporarily, drugs do not remove the conditions that caused the stress in the first place.
 Drugs, in fact, may be habit-forming and create more stress than they relieve.
 They should be taken only on the advice of your doctor.